-I then came across the Myers-Briggs personality assessment.
+I then came across this free personality assessment.
 After a few tries, I have determined my personality type: INFP-T. This is a rare type, consisting of only 1.5 percent of the male population and 4 percent of the total population.
 This assessment stated that I am 85 percent introverted (having to do with how I interact with my environment), 78 percent intuitive (where I direct my mental energy), 83 percent feeling (how I make decisions and cope with my emotions), and 60 percent prospecting (or “perceiving”—how I approach work and planning), with a 75 percent turbulent identity (represented by the “T” at the end of the personality type initialism).
 I imagine that the turbulent part is largely due to only recently coming to terms with my sensitive nature.

 While I am not the kind of person that takes to labels, I find this description fits me well.
 I encourage you to take the test and find your personality type.
 It is the first step towards understanding yourself a little better.